NetX-lab/Libra/README.md

 ## Latest News

-- **2026-08-11** - Integrated GRP startup profiling, EHP controls, and elastic runtime improvements into the CUDA training and rollout stack.
+- **2026-08-11** - A new NPU_support branch has been added, enabling NPU support for all core functionalities.
 - **2026-08-03** — Libra was officially open sourced.

 ## System Overview